 631 was transferred to the site which became the Trolleybus Museum at Sandtoft in 1969.
 In 1974 the external paintwork was stripped and repainted.

 Following the merger of West Yorkshire Transport Circle (one of the groups which grew out of the HTPS) with the British Trolleybus Society, 631 became part of the BTS fleet.

 The power supply at Sandtoft up until April 1992 had been provided by a diesel generator.
 From 19 April 1992 the power supply for trolleybus operations was switched to mains electricity and Huddersfield 631 was the first vehicle to operate using it.

 In 2012 631 was decorated in true Huddersfield style to mark the Queen’s Diamond Jubilee.

-On 10 January 2013 631 was towed to Swindon where she was externally repainted back into Huddersfield livery and also a partial internal repaint.was carried out.
+On 10 January 2013 631 was towed to Swindon where she was externally repainted back into Huddersfield livery and a partial internal repaint was carried out.
 The seating was re-upholstered too.
-On 3 May 2014 631 was returned to Sandtoft and she will be recommissioned into service later in 2014.
+On 3 May 2014 631 was returned to Sandtoft and was recommissioned into service later that year.

 Arguably 631 has been Sandtoft's most reliable service trolleybus over the years and is still in good condition.